 I love that my profession allows me to work with my patient's in a myriad of ways.
 I provide my patients with options.
 As a licensed naturopathic doctor, I am trained in conventional medicine and offer the standard of care to each patient.
 Additionally, with every patient I work to treat the physiological root of their disease.
 Whether it is through botanical medicine, diet, Chinese medicine, or pharmaceutical intervention, I treat each patient based on the physiological basis of their condition.

 I work with individuals in all stages of life with a variety of health conditions.
-In addition to helping treat acute and chronic disease, one of the best parts of my job is connecting with my patients through a variety of their own personal life experiences, and there is nothing better than watching someone transform through health and self care into the person that they always hoped to become.
+In addition to helping treat acute and chronic disease, one of the best parts of my job is connecting with my patients through a variety of their own personal life experiences.